 “It’s not okay!’
 I screamed.
 It was only ten weeks since he had died, and I was still raw with grief.
 The very thought of Valentine’s Day just made me want to run away and hide.

-Now, six years on, and it is all quite different.
+Now, many years on, and it is all quite different.
 What I’ve discovered is that there are some things to pay attention to that really help and I’ve listed them below.

-So if you are on your own, whether by choice or not, then here’s some suggestions for practical actions you can take that will help you on this particular day.
+So if you are on your own, whether by choice or not, then this image shows some suggestions you can download for practical actions to take that will help you on this particular day.

 - Designate it a day of self-love.
 Decide that on the hour, every hour, you will remind yourself of how wonderful you are.
 Set your phone with a message that will pop up to affirm your beauty, your courage, your general gorgeousness.